okta/okta-signin-widget/playground/README.md

 └── spec-okta-api
 ```

 The mock server is implemented using [dyson.js](https://www.npmjs.com/package/dyson).
-Basically, you need to create a *mapping* in terms of what URI shall respond what response and those *mappings* are all living in `spec-*` folders.
+You need to create mappings of URI(endpoints) with corresponding response.
+These mappings are placed in `spec-*` folders.

 - `spec-okta-api` has mocks for Okta APIs, e.g. `/api/v1/*`, `/idp/idx/*`, etc
 - `spec-device-authenticator` is for mocking 3rd-party device authenticator application.